10 songs for concentration

 ‘Beret Girl’, Bibio

-You may not have heard of Bibio, but his lovely acoustic track is soothing enough to lower anyone’s stress levels.
+You may not have heard of Bibio.
+However, his lovely acoustic track is soothing enough to lower anyone’s stress levels.
 At just under two minutes, ‘Beret Girl’ is short and sweet.
 Chuck this track into the mix a few times during your concentration fix and you’re onto a winner.

 ‘Comptine d’un autre été : L’après-midi’, Yann Tiersen